-The prime focus of life in Antarctica is scientific research.
-However, maintaining an environment suitable for everyday living requires complex logistics and teamwork.
+The main focus of life in Antarctica is scientific research.
+However, maintaining an environment suitable for everyday living, requires complex logistics and teamwork.

 Australia’s Antarctic stations are run like small towns, with facilities for power generation, sewage works, water-making, vehicle maintenance, as well as general living, medical and working locations.
 The layouts of the permanent stations vary and each station has scientific laboratories, power generators, workshops, a small medical facility, stores, communications facilities and living quarters including kitchen, mess, recreation rooms, library and expeditioner accommodation rooms.

 The maintenance of the station is undertaken by a team of skilled professionals and trades people.
 Everyone within the community, no matter what their job, undertake a range of voluntary duties to ensure the smooth running of the station.

 Various celebrations and local events are held throughout the year to reinforce group cohesion and a sense of community.